Maximilien42/ClusterDC/README.md

 ## Contact

-If you have any questions or feedback, please feel free to contact maximilien.meyrieux@mail.mcgill.ca.
+If you have any questions or feedback, please feel free to contact maximilien.meyrieux@mail.mcgill.ca and samer.hmoud@mail.mcgill.ca.